 winetricks d3dx9 d3dx10 d3dx11

-These libraries (DirectX 9, 10, and 11) boost compatibility and performance of Windows applications on Linux Mint.
+These libraries (DirectX 9, 10, and 11) boost the compatibility and performance of Windows applications on Linux Mint.

 Explore the Wine Application Database